Category Archives: Personal Experiences of Coal Plants and Industrial Expansion

 Who is Accountable for Poor Planning?

 In my opinion, there are multiple reasons and organizations that have brought our country to the absense of proper generation planning.
-Nine major contributors to “Poor Planning” are the U.N.-IPCC, the World Economic Forum, the Main Stream Media, Public Indoctrination by Politicians that follow the “Green Religion”, the U.S. Democrat Party, Environmental Extremist Organizations, Billionaire activists such as Bezos and Bloomberg and Public School Indoctrination of Green Policies and “Woke” corporations.
+Eight major contributors to “Poor Planning” are the U.N.-IPCC, the World Economic Forum, the Main Stream Media, Public Indoctrination by Politicians that follow the “Green Religion”, the U.S. Democrat Party, Environmental Extremist Organizations, Billionaire activists such as Bezos and Bloomberg and Public School Indoctrination of Green Policies.
 I presented my views to the ENERUM Energy Forum in Columbus in August of this year.
 One slide I used is copied below:

-On a national level, the slide covers many of the major players that have thrown a monkey wrench into generation planning, as it was once done by responsible regional utilities.
+On a national level, the slide covers many of the major players that have scrapped generation planning, as it was once done by responsible regional utilities.
 Now, with the emphasis on interconnecting all Utilities with Regional Transmission Operators and a Federal War on Carbon, there is No Rational Energy Policy.
 Only a policy to attempt to kill coal and gas plants.
 It is un-American.
-My respected and Patriotic engineering manager friend Mr. Long would be screaming from his grave if he knew the madness that has taken over in the U.S. Oh, how I miss gutsy and knowledgeable managers like Mendall Long!
+My respected engineering manager friend Mr. Long would be screaming from his grave if he knew the madness that has taken over in the U.S. Oh, how I miss gutsy managers like Mendall Long!

 Getting back to S.C. and the lack of planning here.
 Here are a couple newspaper reports regarding the cancellation of the Pee Dee Coal plant and the Summer units 2&3 nuclear plant.